Shrutee-2004/Resume/README.md

-Resume Summarizer ad Predictor
+Resume Summarizer and Predictor
 ====================

 **The dataset**: https://www.kaggle.com/datasets/noorsaeed/resume-datasets

-**The goal is to predict Resume Categorization, Job Recommendation and provide summary of important information extracted from resume(Name, Phone Number, Email, Skills and Education)
+**The goal is to predict Resume Categorization, Job Recommendation and provide a summary of important information extracted from the resume(Name, Phone Number, Email, Skills and Education)**
-**

 Below are the screenshots attached: